Longer95479/Longer95479.github.io/_posts/paper-reading/2024-09-04-cslam-front-summary.md

 from Dr is avoided to save computational resources since all the extracted map-based measurements are broadcast to the whole swarm.

+## Loop Closure

+### VINS-Mono

+The relocalization process starts with a loop detection module that identifies places that have already been visited.
+Feature-level connections between loop closure candidates and the current frame are then established.
+These feature correspondences are tightly integrated into the monocular VIO module, resulting in drift-free state estimates with minimum computation overhead.
+Multiple observations of multiple features are directly used for relocalization, resulting in higher accuracy and better state estimation smoothness.
+A graphical illustration of the relocalization procedure is shown in Fig. 9(a).

+DBoW2
+returns loop closure candidates after temporal and geometrical consistency check.
+We keep all BRIEF descriptors for feature retrieving, but discard the raw image to reduce memory consumption.

+The only difference
+is that the pose (qˆ
+w
+v
+, pˆ
+w
+v
+) of the loop closure frame, which is taken from the pose graph (Sect.
+VIII), or directly from past odometry output (if this is the first relocalization), **is treated as a constant**.

+Note
+that the global optimization of past poses and loop closure frames happens **after relocalization**, and will be discussed in Sect.
+VIII.

+After relocalization, the local sliding window shifts and aligns with past poses.
+Utilizing the relocalization results, this additional pose graph optimization step is developed to ensure the set of past poses are registered into a globally consistent configuration.

+Since our visual-inertial setup renders roll and pitch angles fully observable, the accumulated drift only occurs in four degrees-of-freedom (x, y, z and yaw angle).
+To this end, we ignore estimating the drift-free roll and pitch states, and only perform 4-DOF pose graph optimization.

+**Pose graph optimization and relocalization (Sect.
+VII-C) runs asynchronously in two separate threads**.
+This enables immediate use of the most optimized pose graph for relocalization whenever it becomes available.
+Similarly, even if the current pose graph optimization is not completed yet, relocalization can still take place using the existing pose graph configuration.
+This process is illustrated in Fig. 9(b).